 Vibrations will be monitored at locations of HDD installations, with a focus on structure(s) closest to the work area (e.g., within 100 feet).
 Contractors will implement vibratory monitoring in accordance with NYSDOT 634.99010017 (non-blasting) for baseline survey and construction phase work.
-The Contractor will perform vibration monitoring during construction operations, as applicable and when adjacent construction activities make monitoring prudent.
+The contractor will perform vibration monitoring during construction operations, as applicable and when adjacent construction activities make monitoring prudent.
 Monitoring will be performed at these locations, if requested.
 The contractor will adjust the construction parameter to control the amplitude of the vibration to diminish its force at distances where sensitive structures exist.
 Standards developed by the NYSDOT and/or U.S. Bureau of Mines (USBM) set limits on vibration magnitudes that will prevent damage to above and below-ground structures.
 Adherence to these standards will avoid and minimize adverse impacts to existing structures (BMP Document Section 8.1.3).

-A desktop assessment has identified approximately 64 parcels within 100 feet HDD activities associated with Segment 8 of the Project.
-Error!
-Reference source not found. identifies those parcels' owners and their approximate locations on the Plan and Profile Drawings (Appendix C).
-All of the parcel owners of the identified 64 parcels have been notified (see Appendix B, Structure Owner Notice) regarding pending construction activities.
+A desktop assessment has identified approximately 30 parcels within 100 feet of HDD activities associated with Segment 11 of the Project.
+Table 4-2 identifies those parcels and their approximate locations.
+All of the parcel owners of the identified 30 parcels have been notified (see Appendix B, Structure Owner Notice) regarding pending construction activities.